Frequently Asked Questions (FAQs)

 We would generally encourage you to seek out alternative options for your SHE3FRW placement as it is important that you have the chance to try out new things and broaden your work experience.

-That said, it is possible to undertake a placement at your placement of employment as long as a very clear distinction is drawn between your current paid work and the work undertaken as part of your internship subject.
+That said, it is possible to undertake a placement at your placement of employment as long as a very clear distinction is drawn between your current paid work and the work undertaken as part of your placement subject.
 It would not be appropriate to carry out your regular paid work for the purposes of your internship as this may be in breach of the Fair Work legislation (click here for more information about the Fair Work Act).

 As every student's circumstance can be a little different, please feel free to contact the Subject Coordinator to discuss your particular situation.